Stephen C. Smith (economist): Work

-Smith is co-author with Michael Todaro of Economic Development (12th edition, Pearson Education and Addison-Wesley, 2014).
+Smith is co-author with Michael Todaro of Economic Development (13th edition, Pearson Education, 2020).
 He is the author of Ending Global Poverty: A Guide to What Works (Palgrave Macmillan, hardcover 2005, paperback with afterword 2009).
 He is also co-editor with Jennifer Brinkerhoff and Hildy Teegen of NGOs and the Millennium Development Goals: Citizen Action to Reduce Poverty (Palgrave Macmillan, June 2007).
 Smith is the author of other publications including approximately three dozen journal articles.

 Stephen Smith teaches courses in development economics.
 He has been a consultant for the World Bank, the International Labour Office (ILO, Geneva), the World Institute for Development Economics Research (UN-WIDER, Helsinki), and the United Nations Development Programme.
 Smith has done on-site research and program work in several regions of the developing world including Bangladesh, China, Ecuador, India, Uganda, and the Former Yugoslavia.